Nishaanchi

-Nishaanchi is a 2025 Indian Hindi-language crime drama film directed by Anurag Kashyap and produced by Ajay Rai, Vipin Agnihotri and Ranjan Singh under JAR Pictures, in association with Flip Films.
-It stars newcomer Aaishvary Thackeray with Vedika Pinto, Monika Panwar, Kumud Mishra, Mohammed Zeeshan Ayyub and Vineet Kumar Singh in pivotal roles.
+Nishaanchi is a 2025 Indian Hindi-language crime drama film directed by Anurag Kashyap who co-wrote the film with Ranjan Chandel and Omjit Sahu and produced by Ajay Rai and Ranjan Singh under JAR Pictures, in association with Flip Films.
+The first instalment of a duology, it stars Aaishvary Thackeray in his film debut, playing dual roles while Vedika Pinto, Monika Panwar, Kumud Mishra, Mohammed Zeeshan Ayyub and Vineet Kumar Singh appear in pivotal roles.

+Kashyap wrote the script for Nishaanchi in late-2016 inspired by the masala films of Salim–Javed duo in the 1970s, and the project being materialized after the involvement of Amazon MGM Studios.
+Following delays due to casting and pre-production, the film began production in early 2024 and continued till that July where filming was shot in Lucknow and Kanpur.
+The film was photographed by Sylvester Fonseca and edited by Aarti Bajaj, and featured a soundtrack composed by Anurag Saikia, Manan Bhardwaj, Dhruv Ghanekar, Nishikar Chhibber and Aaishvary himself.
+Due to the film's four hour long runtime, it was split into two parts, with the first part running for 177 minutes long.

-The film was released theatrically on 19 September 2025 to mixed reviews from critics and was a box-office bomb, grossing ₹1 crore.
+Nishaanchi was theatrically released on 19 September 2025, receiving mixed-to-positive reviews from critics and was a box-office bomb, grossing ₹1 crore.
+A direct sequel, Nishaanchi Part 2 released via Amazon Prime Video on 14 November 2025 along with the first part, as a result of the film's underperformance.

 Premise

 A story of twin brothers caught between crime and conscience, where love, loss, and fate test the strength of their bond.